Travel.State.Gov > Intercountry Adoption > Country Information > Nepal Intercountry Adoption Information

 The process for adopting a child from Nepal generally includes the following steps:

-In order to adopt a child from Nepal, you will need to meet the requirements of the Government of Nepal and U.S. immigration law.
-You must submit an application to be found eligible to adopt with the Ministry of Women, Children and Social Welfare of Nepal.
+In order to adopt a child from Nepal you will need to meet the requirements of the Government and laws of Nepal and U.S. immigration law.

-The child must be eligible for adoption according to Nepal’s requirements, as described in the Who Can Be Adopted section.
-The child must also meet the definition of orphan under U.S. immigration law.
+The child must be eligible to be adopted according to Nepal’s requirements, as described in the Who Can Be Adopted section.
+The child must also meet the definition of an orphan under U.S. immigration law.

 The process for finalizing the adoption in Nepal generally includes the following:

 Note: See additional guidance for limited situations when a primary provider may not be required.

 We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through their U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to U.S. law or the law of Nepal, with your adoption service provider, and, when appropriate, through the Complaint Registry.
 Improper payments violate applicable law, or create the appearance of buying a child, and could put all future adoptions in Nepal at risk.
 The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
 Further, the UAA and IAA make certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
 These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent authority, or to engage another person as an agent to take any such action.